sakshidive/Saffron-Sky-Suites-Business-Insights/README.md

 - **Power BI** : For designing interactive dashboard and visualizations.

 ## Data Source
-The dataset comprises of following CSV files
+The dataset comprises of following CSV files:
-- dim_date.csv: information about date and day type
+- dim_date.csv: Contains information about dates and their corresponding day types (e.g., weekday, weekend).
-- dim_hotels.csv: Information about the property, their category and the city.
+- dim_hotels.csv: Provides details about the properties, including their category and location (city).
-- dim_rooms.csv: Details about the rooms and their types or categories.
+- dim_rooms.csv: Includes information about room types and categories for each property.
-- fact_aggregated_bookings.csv: details about the check in date, room category , successful booking for particular property id.
+- fact_aggregated_bookings.csv: Aggregated data detailing check-in dates, room categories, successful bookings, and property IDs.
-- fact_bookings.csv: details about the bookings , booking platform and booking ststus with check in, check out date and revenue realized and generated
+- fact_bookings.csv: Comprehensive booking details, including booking platform, booking status, check-in and check-out dates, and revenue (realized and generated).
-- metrics list.csv:
+- metrics_list.csv and Mock-Up Dashboard: Documents provided by stakeholders outlining required metrics and a reference dashboard design to guide the analysis.